redhat-ai-dev/ai-lab-template/templates/audio-to-text/docs/index.md

   - You can provide your own through the template execution
   - Your model(s) should support Automatic Speech Recognition (ASR) tasks

+As part of the capabilities of this sample application, you are able to upload a media file and have it transcribe the audio for you.
+The following media types are supported:

+- .wav
+- .mp3
+- .mp4
+- .flac

 The sample application was created with Python 3.11, and heavily relies on [Langchain](https://python.langchain.com/docs/introduction/) to simplify the communication with the model service.
 [Streamlit](https://streamlit.io/) is utilized to construct the entire application web interface.

 For additional information, see: